 Throughout a project with a client, we organize all brand assets including logos, fonts, colors, collateral templates, usage guidelines, etc., into an online BrandKit.
 This cloud-based platform ensures our clients have easy access to all applicable assets on-demand, as needed.
 Upon receipt of final payment at project completion, we provide the client with access to their BrandKit, which is theirs to access as they need, whether or not we continue to work together.
 If there’s ever a need for a specific file in the future, we’re more than happy to provide that to our clients.

 As the client, you own all final created deliverables upon receipt of final payment.
 This includes all final, approved files.
 We do not provide original working files — design templates, Photoshop files, etc. — unless previously discussed and agreed upon as to protect intellectual property and ensure brand consistency for our clients moving forward.

 We do not obligate any client to maintain a retainer-based agreement with us.
-That said, we do offer a “Proof Pledge” (retainer) option to clients who want to maintain an ongoing relationship for maintenance and management including small website updates, one-off design requests, etc. This three-hour/month agreement ensures we’re around when you need us, as “Pledge” clients receive first priority for smaller, ongoing requests.
+That said, we do offer a “Proof Pledge” (retainer) option to clients who want to maintain an ongoing relationship for maintenance and management including small website updates, one-off design requests, marketing strategy and execution, etc. This agreement ensures we’re around when you need us, and “Pledge” clients receive first priority for smaller, ongoing requests as-needed.